hphelion/documentation/cli.unix.articles.migration.md

 ##Performing a migration## {#Performing}

-Once you have set up an account, you can use the [`migrate`] (/cli/unix/reference#migrate) command to recursively copy data from the source account into your HP Public Cloud account.
+Once you have set up an account, you can use the [`migrate`] (/cli/unix/reference#migrate) command to recursively copy data from the source account into your HP Helion Public Cloud account.

-To move files from the `tuna` container in the Rackspace `sharkey` account to the `tarpon` container in your HP Public Cloud account:
+To move files from the `tuna` container in the Rackspace `sharkey` account to the `tarpon` container in your HP Helion Public Cloud account:

     $ hpcloud migrate sharkey :tuna :tarpon
     Excon requests with a block are deprecated, pass :response_block instead